 - Nontraditional Student – For a candidate who is nontraditionally aged (male or female adult 24 years of age or older)

-In addition, the following commencement award is being offered for May 2014:
+In addition, the following commencement award is being offered for May 2017:

 - Graduating Transfer Student – For a graduating student who will be transferring to a four-year school.

 Application forms list guidelines, eligibility and submission requirements and are available from the ACC/CCC Alumni Association, the CCC Financial Aid Office on both Auburn and Fulton campus, the Cayuga County Community College Foundation, or on the College website – http://www.cayuga-cc.edu/giving/scholarships/

 Deadline for submission is March 31, 2017.
 For more information, contact Mary Kriever in the Alumni Office at 315-294-8524 or in room R323 on the Auburn campus, or with Amanda Reed at 315-592-4143 extension 3089 or room F106 on the Fulton campus.

 Cayuga Community College has invested in a new career/community service management system that allows alumni and students to develop resumes and portfolios online to share with potential employers and internship host sites.
 The system, called Cayuga Engage, can be found on the College website on the Alumni Association and Career Services pages.
 Alumni are welcome to register on the site and develop a portfolio, use one of the resume templates, or look for positions.